 Via Santa Maria la Scala, 25, 95024 Acireale CT, Italy

 4. Camping Mokambo Close to Taormina.
-If you are into watersports then we find you the place.
-At this campsite you can go for windsurfing and waterskiing, and don’t worry about cooking as the site has a snack bar, pizzeria, and a restaurant.
+If you are into watersports then we have found your ideal destination.
+At this campsite you can go windsurfing and waterskiing, and don’t worry too much about cooking as the site also has a snack bar, pizzeria, and restaurant.

 Price starts from £8 per night

 GPS: 37.749440, 15.207646

 Understandably, one of your reasons to visit Sicily or at least a very delicious perk of it will be the cuisine.
 As with the rest of Italy, you can expect tasty pasta and meat, however, due to its historical influences, Sicily offers just a little bit more.
 A must to try are the ‘Arancini’, which are little rice balls filled with mozzarella, peas, ragu, sometimes chicken liver and often the rice is cooked with saffron.
 All of this is then fried… heaven!
 Other meals you should definitely try are ‘Pasta alla Norma’, a pasta served with a sauce of tomato passata, aubergine and salted ricotta that is absolutely delicious or Pasta con le Sarde which is cooked with sardines, white fennel, pine kernels and sultanas that is also to die for!
 If you’ve got a sweet tooth, you definitely shouldn’t miss out on the ‘Cannolo Siciliano’ which is a pastry filled with fresh sweet ricotta and often topped with nuts.
 All these delicious treats will make your Sicily road trip just a little bit better!